olin-electric-motorsports/C_Tutorials/README.md

 $ sudo apt-get update
 $ sudo apt-get install build-essential manpages-dev
 ```
+*note that the `$` specifies a command that is being run on the terminal comand line.*

 To verify that you correctly installed the gcc compiler, run